HCLOpenBMC/documents/design/power-control-design.md

 ## Requirements

-1. The slot power on, off, and reboot state transition request needs to implement in the phosphor-state-manager.
-For example, the transition request implementation for the slot on, off, and reboot should be,
+1. The slot power control or sub-chassis power control is currently not supported and it is proposed to be added to the phosphor-state-manager.
+   For example, the transition request implementation for the slot on, off, and slot power cycle should be,

     * Interface: xyz.openbmc_project.State.Chassis
     * object path: /xyz/openbmc_project/state/chassis_system1